GeeScot/mongodb-rest-api/README.md

 You'll need an Auth0 account to add authentication to the API.
 Alternatively you could replace the code with another authentication provider.

 ## Important

 This is an example API for single user per tenant setups.
 Each inserted mongodb document is given a tenantId field set to the users ID and is filtered when you get the documents, update, or delete a document.

+To update fields in a document you only need to send the fields you are changing as you would with a mongodb.updateOne( $set ).

 ## Create Envirnoment Variables